We know that we need to floss our teeth at once in a day, but not everyone knows how it should be done.

 Hold the floss well against the tooth and rub the sides of the tooth softly.
 Move it away from the gum up and down.
 Repeat the process on the rest of the teeth.
 Remember to floss the backside of the last tooth.

 Throw the floss away after you are through.
 Used floss may have bacteria and may not be effective.

-Consult the dentist about the best dental care products that can be effective for your routine.
+Consult the dentist about some of the best dental care products that can be effective for your routine.

 This technique will give you maximum benefits.

 Proper flossing will help to remove plaque and food particles in areas where a toothbrush cannot reach like under the gum line and between the teeth.
 Plaque buildup can lead to gum disease and tooth decay.
 Daily flossing is recommended.

 Dental floss types

 You’ll find two kinds of floss that you can use.
 The PTFE floss and the nylon floss.